dmerejkowsky/kata-fastapi-heax/README.md

 # fastapi-hexa

-The code given as a starting point uses a simple layered architecture.
+The code given as a starting point provides the following API:

-The goal is to introduce an hexagonal architecture, so that business rules are easier to write and test.

 ## API